Decode Issue Unit (DIU)

 For JAL/JALR instructions, when the oldest control instruction dispatches, the

-DIU computes the jump target and publishes a squash on the squash_pub
+DIUCtrlFlowPublisher computes the jump target and publishes a redirect on

-squash_pub_val_comb signal is used internally to clear the FIFO immediately
+The ctrl_flow_pub_val_comb signal is used internally to clear the FIFO

 For BRX instructions, the DIU checks whether the oldest control instruction’s